-With experience in both nonprofit and commercial arts organizations, Barbara Escobar develops and implements communications strategies for a wide range of cultural institutions, foundations, and major initiatives.
+With experience across nonprofit and commercial arts organizations, Barbara Escobar develops and implements communications strategies for a range of cultural institutions and initiatives.

-Since joining Resnicow and Associates in 2015, Barbara has mounted communications campaigns and provided strategic counsel for leading arts organizations, foundations, art fairs, and museums, with a specialization in modern and contemporary art initiatives.
-Recent projects include international campaigns for the opening of the Institute of Contemporary Art, Miami's new permanent home in the Miami Design District in 2017; and the U.S. Pavilion at the 2017 Venice Biennale, commissioned by the Baltimore Museum of Art and the Rose Art Museum and featuring the work of Mark Bradford.
-She has also developed and implemented wide-reaching campaigns for current clients including the Art Dealers Association of America and its annual fair The Art Show, Frieze Art Fairs (New York, London, Los Angeles), Sharjah Art Foundation, and the Dallas Museum of Art.
+Since joining Resnicow and Associates in 2015, Barbara has mounted communications campaigns and provided counsel on programming, marketing, and sponsorship strategies for leading arts organizations, foundations, art fairs, and museums.
+Recent projects include international campaigns for the opening of the Institute of Contemporary Art, Miami's new permanent home in the Miami Design District in 2017; and the U.S. Pavilion at the 2017 Venice Biennale, commissioned by the Baltimore Museum of Art and the Rose Art Museum.

-Prior to joining R+A, Barbara was the publicity and events manager at Aperture Foundation, the photography nonprofit and publisher.
-In that role, she directed institutional communications, digital marketing, and publicity campaigns for more than 40 publications, internationally-traveling exhibitions, and major projects annually, including the launch of programmatic partnerships with the Hermès Foundation and Paris Photo.
-Barbara also managed events, sponsorships, and cross-promotional exchanges with cultural institutions and corporate brands, and produced programming in New York and at partner institutions internationally.
-Previously, she worked in marketing roles at Phillips auction house and Transformer (Washington, DC) and held internships at the Mann Center for the Performing Arts and The Barnes Foundation.
+Prior to joining R+A, Barbara was the publicity and events manager at Aperture Foundation where she directed institutional communications, publicity campaigns, digital marketing, and social media for more than 120 publications, internationally-traveling exhibitions, and initiatives, including the launch of programmatic partnerships with the Hermès Foundation and Paris Photo.
+Barbara also managed events, sponsorships, and cross promotional exchanges, and produced programming at partner institutions internationally.
+Previously, she worked in a marketing role at Phillips (New York), and as gallery manager at the visual arts non-profit Transformer (Washington, DC), and has held internships at The Barnes Foundation and Mann Center for the Performing Arts (Philadelphia).